dodecaphonic/hubot-meowme/README.md

 # hubot-meowme

-A Hubot plugin which only aims to bring you joy by posting funny cat pictures and gives to your chat windows.
+A Hubot plugin which only aims to bring you joy by posting funny cat pictures and gifs to your chat windows.
 It uses http://meowme.herokuapp.com, a very robust and important service, to do its business.

 ## Installation